micmejia/bible-dump/NKJV/Mark/Mark 13.md

 Then they will see the Son of Man coming in the clouds with great power and glory.

 ###### 27
-And then He will send His angels, and gather together His [^h]elect from the four winds, from the farthest part of earth to the farthest part of heaven. ## The Parable of the Fig Tree
+And then He will send His angels, and gather together His elect from the four winds, from the farthest part of earth to the farthest part of heaven. ## The Parable of the Fig Tree

 ###### 28
 "Now learn this parable from the fig tree: When its branch has already become tender, and puts forth leaves, you know that summer is near.

 ###### 29
-So you also, when you see these things happening, know that [^i]it is near--at the doors!
+So you also, when you see these things happening, know that it is near--at the doors!

 ###### 30
 Assuredly, I say to you, this generation will by no means pass away till all these things take place.